Home

 Every other month for 1 year

-Dogs tend to tolerate chemotherapy better than people with a higher rate of success.
+Dogs tend to tolerate chemotherapy better than people, and with a higher rate of success.
 If the cancer returns, another round of chemotherapy could be effective.
-Chemotherapy uses a combination of cyclophosphamide, vincristine and prednisone (COP chemotherapy).
-This combination results in a complete cure canine lymphoma remission in about 70%-84% of dogs for approximately 4 to 9 months.
+Chemotherapy uses a combination of cyclophosphamide, vincristine and prednisone (CHOP chemotherapy protocol is commonly used).
+This combination results in a complete cure of canine lymphoma or remission in about 70%-84% of dogs for approximately 4 to 9 months.
 50% of dogs were still alive after one year.

-Other canine cure lymphoma treatments use what is called the VELCAP-L protocol.
+• Another canine lymphoma treatment uses what is called the VELCAP-L protocol.
 Here 69% of dogs saw their lymphoma go into remission for at least 13 months.

 If your dog has a relapse after treatment, in most cases another treatment series of chemotherapy has shown to be effective.